 “Reports are made on attack on military troops inside the capital, no matter how small in scale,” he said, attributing that to “ISIS’s desire to cover up defeats in northern and western provinces.”

 Abu Saleh revealed he had received high-end cameras this year to film fruit plantations inside the capital.
-“The videos were posted with the caption ‘crops at the Islamic State’s state of Baghdad,” he said, explaining that it meant to give the impression that the group had a presence at the capital, though, in fact, filming was made secretly away from civilians’ eyes.
+“The movies were posted with the caption ‘crops at the Islamic State’s state of Baghdad,” he said, explaining that it meant to give the impression that the group had a presence at the capital, though, in fact, filming was made secretly away from civilians’ eyes.